vijaykumaryenne/medrec-sampleui-app/README.md

 # Medrec Sample UI web application
-A sample UI app built for MedRec Platform API's using Vue.js framework
+A sample UI application built for MedRec Platform API's using Vue.js framework

 > A Vue.js project for Medrec App